Engagement in Clapham Junction

 What's involved

-Through workshops and discussion, the panel draws on the collective knowledge and interests of its members to provide informed, constructive feedback to help shape the design work undertaken by the design team, including WW+P Architects and Jas Bhalla Works.
+Through workshops and discussion, the panel drew on the collective knowledge and interests of its members to provide informed, constructive feedback to help shape the design work undertaken by the design team, including WW+P Architects and Jas Bhalla Works.

 This feedback will play a key role in guiding the development of ideas and strategies for the masterplan and shaping the direction of the project.